-The Operating Partnership was determined to be a VIE because the holders of limited partnership interests do not have substantive kick-out rights or participating rights.
+The Operating Partnership is a VIE because the holders of limited partnership interests do not have substantive kick-out rights or participating rights.
 Furthermore, the Company is the primary beneficiary of the Operating Partnership because it has the obligation to absorb losses and the right to receive benefits from the Operating Partnership and the exclusive power to direct the activities of the Operating Partnership.
-As of December 31, 2022 and 2021, the assets and liabilities of the Company and the Operating Partnership are substantially the same, as the Company does not have any significant assets other than its investment in the Operating Partnership.
+As of December 31, 2023 and 2022, the assets and liabilities of the Company and the Operating Partnership are substantially the same, as the Company does not have any significant assets other than its investment in the Operating Partnership.